Trentham3269/logs-analysis/README.md

 ```

 ## Style Guide
-The [Pep8](https://www.python.org/dev/peps/pep-0008/) style guide was used.
+The [Pep8](https://www.python.org/dev/peps/pep-0008/) style guide is used.
 To check the code's adherence to this standard you can run [pycodestyle](https://pypi.org/project/pycodestyle/) on Linux with `$ pycodestyle logs.py`